qwerty-arun/Startup/How to get started, doing things that don't scale.md

 - What is a story?
 Fundraising, product launches, milestones, stunts, hiring announcements.
 - Think objectively, if you weren't the founder, would you read a story about the company?
 Before you pitch, ask yourself, would anyone wanna read this.
 - Be original enough.
 - Mechanics of a story: 1: think of one, 2: get introduced to a reporter through your contacts.
 If your friends have started a startup and have recently been covered in news, ask them to connect to the reporter who wrote about them.
 3: Set a date a week in advance.
-4: Reach out
+4: Reach out (via phone or even face to face meeting, because its easy for them to forge).
+5: Pitch (bullet points).
+6. Follow up and 7.
+Launch!
+- PR Firms: Firms can only help with contacts and follow up, Firms can't generate stories, firms are expensive.
+- Getting press is work: Make sure it is worth it, getting press doesn't mean you are successful, press is not a scalable user aquisition stratergy.